-The Northwest Progressive Institute was founded on August 22nd, 2003 to raise America’s quality of life through innovative research and imaginative advocacy.
-We believe that America can only move forward if we work to expand our freedoms – as opposed to allowing them to contract.
+The Northwest Progressive Institute was founded on August 22nd, 2003 to raise America’s quality of life through insightful research and imaginative advocacy.
+We believe in an America that is strong, free, and inclusive… an America governed by laws based on the values of empathy and mutual responsibility.

-Raise America’s quality of life through innovative research and imaginative advocacy.
+Raise America’s quality of life through insightful research and imaginative advocacy.

 What is NPI’s philosophy?
 What’s NPI’s culture like?